Mikej81/f5xcs-vsphere-terraform/README.md

 4. Click Add Credentials.
 5. Enter a Credential Name.
+6. Verify that Credential Type is set to 'API Certificate'
-6. Set a password.
+7. Set a password.
-7. Set an Expiration date.
+8. Set an Expiration date.
-8. Download your Key Pair.
+9. Download your Key Pair.

 ![Screen Shot 3](/img/credentials.png)